 We offer a full-day academic program where students can successfully earn a middle and high school diploma following California State Standards through engaging and rigorous curriculum.
 We offer a variety of hands-on electives to engage student imaginations.
-Among our priorities is to develop college and work ready skills, as well as provide advanced education opportunities that broaden options to succeed in the 21st century.
+Among our priorities is to develop college and work-ready skills, as well as provide advanced educational opportunities that broaden options to succeed in the 21st century.

 We accept student enrollment throughout the school year.
 The process is easy.
 We first meet with you to discuss how our program functions.
 Then, if you decide that this is the program for you, complete the enrollment paperwork, and we will assess your student in order to place them in the best classes for success.
-To schedule an appointment, please call Mary Calligan at (530) 295-2295.
+To schedule an appointment, please call Amanda Stanford at (530) 295-2434.